baceolus/cheating_evals/readme.md

 ├── audit_system.py      # Surveillance system
 ├── sandbox.py           # Sandboxing system
-├── .env                 # Configuration file for Inspect ├── llm_judge_logs/      # Inspect logs of the experiment, as judged by LLM judges └── logs/                # Inspect logs of the experiment, with results reviewed and corrected by a human
+├── .env                 # Configuration file for Inspect ├── llm_judge_logs/      # Inspect logs of the experiment as judged by LLM judges └── logs/                # Inspect logs of the experiment with results reviewed and corrected by a human
 ```

 ## Running the Experiment